srvanderplas/unl-stat850-book/docs/05-reading-data.md

 </details>

-## Spreadsheets
+### Spreadsheets

 In R, the easiest way to read Excel data in is to use the `readxl` package.
 There are many other packages with different features, however - I have used `openxlsx` in the past to format spreadsheets to send to clients, for instance.
 By far and away you are more likely to have problems with the arcane format of the Excel spreadsheet than with the package used to read the data in.
-It is usually helpful to open the spreadsheet up in Excel or LibreOffice first to make sure the formatting is as you expected it to be.
+It is usually helpful to open the spreadsheet up in a graphical program first to make sure the formatting is as you expected it to be.

+<details  class="ex"><summary>Reading data froma spreadsheet using readxl</summary>

 ```r
 if (!"readxl" %in% installed.packages()) install.packages("readxl")